dadiletta/JarvusPi/README.md

 Designed to use cloud-based variables in the Adafruit.io platform to manage a host of terminal nodes.

 ### To-Do List
+    - Experiment with new IFTTT feeds into Jarvus displays
+    -
     - Incorperate play_speech from https://github.com/mattdy/alarmpi/blob/master/MediaPlayer.py
         - Festivus: https://learn.adafruit.com/speech-synthesis-on-the-raspberry-pi/speak
     - Phillips Hue https://github.com/studioimaginaire/phue